 If you have an intolerance to gluten or an autoimmune disease like celiac, gluten must be avoided.
 But it doesn’t mean you still can’t have a great slice of toast or a killer sandwich!

 Being gluten-free doesn’t mean having to eat sugary, nutrient-weak breads!
-You can still have your cake and eat it too-so-to-speak!
-Making your own gluten free bread is a great, economical, and healthy way to ensure that the ingredients you’re ingesting are high in fibre, low in sugar, and still tastes delish!
+You can still have your "cake" and eat it too!
+Making your own gluten-free bread is a great, economical, and healthy way to ensure that the ingredients you’re ingesting are high in fibre, low in sugar, and still tastes delish!